-- Flashbacks are psychologically intended as a way of reliving the experience so that you know what to do next time and you will be better prepared if it happens again.
+- Flashbacks are psychologically intended to relive the experience so that you know what to do next time and you will be better prepared if it happens again.

-- Hyperarousal is the body’s way of developing your reaction time so that you are able to act quickly should another trauma happen to you.
+- Hyperarousal is the body’s way of developing your reaction time so that you can act quickly should another trauma happen to you.

 While the body causes these symptoms in order to try to survive, in practice, they are not very helpful as they force the individual to relive the experience.